chanmyae99/Parkinson-s-Disease-Detection-Using-Machine-Learning/README.md

 # Parkinson’s Disease Classification Using Machine Learning

 This project uses machine learning models to classify **Parkinson’s disease** based on biomedical voice measurements.
-It demonstrates my skills in **data preprocessing, model training, evaluation, and working with real-world health datasets** — aligned to my AI & Data Engineering internship goals.
+It demonstrates my skills in **data preprocessing, model training, evaluation, and working with real-world health datasets**

 ---